reubenr0d/cornerstone-vincent/README.md

 A complete example repository for Vincent Ability and Policy authors.
 This monorepo uses Nx and pnpm and includes:

-- An example Vincent Ability that sends native tokens
+- A Vincent Ability that monitors Cornerstone projects and rebalances Uniswap V3 LP positions
-- An example Vincent Policy that counts ability executions
+- A Vincent Policy that rate-limits ability executions
-- End-to-end tests that automatically build, deploy, and exercise the example ability and policy
+- End-to-end tests that automatically build, deploy, and exercise the ability and policy

 ### See detailed documentation / guides at [docs.heyvincent.ai](https://docs.heyvincent.ai)